-The following Men's and Women's (Elite, Gold, Silver, Bronze) teams will receive an additional (1) point value to the current season Player Point Value for these teams success.
-1⁄2 point value to all below with 8 teams or less.
+The following Men's and Women's (Elite, Gold, Silver, Bronze) teams will receive an additional point value to the current season Player Point Value for the team's success.
+Half the point value to all below with 8 teams or less.